Your Takeaways:

 • The amount you’re paying with the extension

-The main additional information you’ll need when filing a joint tax extension includes:
+The additional information you’ll need when filing a joint tax extension includes:

 • Your spouse’s social security number

-• What the total tax liability and payments should be for both you and your spouse
+• The total tax liability and payments for both you and your spouse

-It’s important to note that whoever’s name is listed first when filing your tax extension should also be listed first when you go to submit your tax return.
+It’s important to note that whoever’s name is listed first when filing your tax extension should also be listed first when submitting your tax return.

 How Do I Know If My Extension Request Has Been Approved?